Day Job

 My academic field is Old Testament, sometimes called Hebrew Bible.
 I earned a PhD from the University of St Andrews – a lovely and dear place, situated on the North Sea in the Kingdom of Fife.
 Before that I managed to complete a Master of Divinity from Wartburg Seminary, where I know serve, and before that a Bachelor of Arts in Political Science with minors in Russian and Greek from Concordia College.

-While Old Testament is my root field of study, I have spent the last fifteen years teaching homiletics.
-(In the interest of avoiding the appearance of hoity-toity-ness, homiletics is preaching.)
-I have learnt a great deal over this time about how to read scripture theologically.
-I am grateful to my school for granting me the opportunity to shift my teaching back to bible starting in the Fall of 2022.
+While Old Testament is my root field of study, I spent the first fifteen years teaching homiletics.
+I learnt a great deal over this time about how to read scripture theologically.
+As of July 2022, I welcomed a shift in my teaching responsibilities now serving full-time as Professor of Biblical Interpretation.